It is unlawful to:

-2. Intentionally creating a visual, auditory, olfactory or physical stimulus to affect the behavior of a game animal, bird or fish and interfere with another who is lawfully hunting, fishing or trapping.
+- Intentionally creating a visual, auditory, olfactory or physical stimulus to affect the behavior of a game animal, bird or fish and interfere with another person who is lawfully hunting, fishing or trapping.

 License Privileges Can Be Revoked

-A varying number of points are assessed based on the type of violation committed.
+Points are assessed against privileges based on the type of violation committed.
 This includes providing false information when harvest reporting.
-Any person accumulating 20 points or more within a consecutive three-year period shall be considered for revocation and suspension of the following: all hunting, fishing and trapping license privileges; any guiding and outfitting registration; and/or any permit or certificate issued under Chapter 17, NMSA 1978 and its implementing rules.
+Any person accumulating 20 points or more within any consecutive three-year period shall be considered for revocation of the following: all hunting, fishing and trapping license privileges; any guiding and outfitting registration; landowner authorizations; and/or any permit or certificate issued under Chapter 17, NMSA 1978 and its implementing rules.

-Defendants who disagree with a revocation and suspension decision may request to be heard by an outside hearing officer.
-Recommendations for point assessment are made to the New Mexico State Game Commission, which can revoke a person’s license privileges.
+Defendants may request to be heard by an outside hearing officer.
+Recommendations for revocation are made to the New Mexico State Game Commission, which has final authority to revoke privileges.

-As a state participating in the Interstate Wildlife Violator Compact, New Mexico may recognize the suspension of license privileges of a person listed as a wildlife violator by another participating state.
+New Mexico is a member of the Interstate Wildlife Violator Compact (IWVC) and may recognize the suspension or revocation of license privileges of any person listed as a wildlife violator by another participating state.
+New Mexico will notify IWVC of all revocations, and other states may reciprocate N.M. revocations.
 Contact NMDGF Field Operations for specific information at: (505) 476-8065.

 Substantial Civil Assessments for Poaching

 To recover the loss of the state’s wildlife, the New Mexico State Game Commission has adopted substantial civil assessments for the illegal taking of trophy game animals.
 The assessments are:

 *Higher dollar amounts may be sought in certain cases.